YuKnight/googleplaydownloader/README.txt

 2# method : debian package

-  Build a debian package
+  Build a debian package (you can also download the prebuild .deb from the website)
   $ build_debian_pachage.sh

   Install it
-  $ dpkg -i googleplaydownloader.deb
+  # dpkg -i googleplaydownloader.deb

+  Solve packages dependencies
+  # apt-get install -f

 Enjoy !